audy/lederhosen/readme.md

 Join paired reads from all samples end-to-end.
 This method enables the use of uclust with paired-end data.
 Output will be a single fasta file.

     lederhosen join --trimmed=trimmed/*.fasta --output=joined.fasta

+If your reads are not paired, then you do not need to do this step.
+Instead, concatenate all of the trimmed reads files.

+		cat trimmed/*.fasta > joined.fasta

 ### sort